9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 2/II. Encryption methods.md

 ## Key takeaways

 Knowing the basics of encryption is important for all security professionals.
 Symmetric encryption relies on a single secret key to protect data.
 On the other hand, asymmetric uses a public and private key pair.
 Their encryption algorithms create different key sizes.
 Both types of encryption are used to meet compliance regulations and protect data online.

+# Non-repudiation and hashing

+- **Hash Function:** A hash function is an algorithm that produces a code, known as a hash value or digest, which cannot be decrypted.
+Unlike encryption algorithms, hash functions are one-way processes and do not generate decryption keys.
+- **Hash Value:** A hash value is a unique identifier produced by a hash function, representing the content of the data being hashed.
+- **Data Integrity:** Data integrity refers to the accuracy and consistency of information, ensuring that data remains unchanged and unaltered.
+Hash functions are essential for maintaining data integrity.
+- **Non-Repudiation:** Non-repudiation is the concept that the authenticity of information cannot be denied.
+Hash functions play a key role in achieving non-repudiation by confirming data integrity.
+- **Security Control:** Hash functions are important security controls used to determine the integrity of files and applications.
+Security analysts often employ them to compare hash values against known malicious files to detect alterations.
+- **VirusTotal:** VirusTotal is a popular tool used by security practitioners to analyze suspicious files, domains, IPs, and URLs by comparing their hash values with known online viruses in a database.
+- **Unique Hash Value:** Hash functions are designed to produce a unique hash value for each unique input.
+Even the slightest change in the input results in a completely different hash value.

+Hash functions are crucial for maintaining data integrity, detecting unauthorized changes, and ensuring non-repudiation.
+They serve as a quick and effective means for comparing input and output values to validate data integrity and detect alterations.
+The course demonstrates the significance of hash functions as a security control to protect against vulnerabilities in data storage and transmission.